Yellow-bellied sapsucker: Breeding

 The male usually arrives on the nesting grounds about one week before the female.
 The sapsucker arrives early in the Northern Hemisphere spring, often before heavy snowfall has stopped.
 The actual breeding season is from April to July.

 During nest excavation, a bird may perform a courtship flight.
 This flight consists of the sapsucker rapidly flapping its wings below its partner.
 It seems to build the pair bond and help increase attachment to the nest.
 Members of a pair also perform a dance where they bob their heads and repeatedly opening their wings halfway.
 They also have the courtship ritual of touching their bills together.
 Courtship additionally consists of giving "quirk" notes and, from a distance, "kwee-urk" calls.
 Copulation can consist of the female perching perpendicularly on a branch, the male mounting her back, gradually falling backwards and to the left, until he is upside down and at a right angle to the female.

 This bird lays a clutch of four to seven eggs, with clutches being larger for birds in the northern part of the range.
 The eggs themselves are white and spotless, measuring around 24 by 17 mm.
 During egg laying, the female is dominant, sometimes driving the male away from the nest.
 Both sexes incubate the eggs during the 10 to 13 day incubation period, with the male usually doing so over the night.
 Sapsuckers are restless but quiet during this time, and the eggs are left uncovered about 16% of the time during the incubation period.
 Weather usually does not affect incubation, although on particularly hot days, the parents incubate the eggs for less time.
 When the chicks hatch, they are brooded for 8 to 10 days by both sexes.
 Nests with fewer young are brooded more, presumably because smaller broods lose heat faster.
 After 25 to 29 days, the young leave the nest for this first time, and become independent after about two weeks.

 Predators and parasites

-The yellow-bellied sapsucker is parasitized by Haemoproteus velans, a Sporozoan parasite that is transmitted to this bird through species of the genus Culicoides.
-It is also host to Philopterus californiens, a louse.
+The yellow-bellied sapsucker is parasitized by Haemoproteus velans, a sporozoan parasite that is transmitted to this bird through biting midges of the genus Culicoides.
+It is also host to Philopterus californiens, a philopterid louse.

 Adults and nestlings can be killed by raccoons, especially if the nest is either too low or not deep enough.
 Sapsuckers are also especially susceptible to raccoon attacks when nesting in trees other than P. tremuloides infected by F. fomentarius.
 This is theorized to contribute to the evolution of a search image for ideal nesting trees.
 Other nest predators include snakes.